ilyachur/cmake4vim/README.md

 # **cmake4vim**

 I created this plugin in order to improve integration CMake to the Vim editor.
-I tried different plugins for vim which allow to work with cmake but I didn't find plugin which was integrated with quickfix list and etc. This plugin shows cmake results using quickfix list.
-Also if you installed **[vim-dispatch](https://github.com/tpope/vim-dispatch)** plugin, it will be use it.
+I tried different plugins for vim which allow to work with cmake but I didn't find plugin which was satisfied my requrements.

+This plugin shows cmake results using quickfix list.
+If you installed **[vim-dispatch](https://github.com/tpope/vim-dispatch)** plugin, it will be use it, this means that if you are using vim with tmux, cmake output will being print in a separate window.
+Also this plugin allow to specify cmake targets in order to avoid building of all project.
+If you want to generate make command from cmake, you can use this plugin to set some flags for make command (for example -jN and etc).

 ## **Installation**